Flowing with the Wheel of the Year: A Guide to Seasonal Living

 Flowing With the Wheel in Modern Life

-Even in this ever-changing world, the Wheel of the Year reminds us to stay grounded in natural cycles.
-These seasonal celebrations offer a chance to express gratitude, connect with the Earth, and honor the flow of life.
+Even in this ever-changing world, the Wheel of the Year, which includes eight holidays known as sabbats, reminds us to stay grounded in natural cycles.
+These seasonal celebrations, rooted in Celtic traditions and influenced by Germanic and Norse cultures, offer a chance to express gratitude, connect with the Earth, and honor the flow of life.

 Use the sabbats as gentle reminders to check in with your goals, intentions, and the energy of the universe.